robertsmieja/java-test-utils/README.md

 * IDE support for JUnit 5 (Currently only IntelliJ IDEA)

 ### Issues
-If there are any bugs, or ideas on how to improve these classes, please open a new GitHub issue.
+If there are any bugs, or ideas on how to improve these library, please open a new GitHub issue.

 ### License
 The code is licensed under Apache 2.0.